Red Skull: Clone of Johann Shmidt

-During the AXIS storyline, Magneto finds out that the Red Skull has turned Genosha into a concentration camp for mutants and still has Professor X's brain inside him.
-Magneto attacks the Red Skull, but is quickly stopped by the S-Men.
-The Red Skull mind-tortures Magneto with visions of those closest to the mutant suffering while being unable to do anything to stop it.
-After being freed by the Scarlet Witch, Rogue and Havok, he bites down on a vial beneath his skin of Mutant Growth Hormone, giving himself enough power to fight.
-When the Scarlet Witch, Rogue and Havok want to leave the island and alert the rest of the Avengers and the X-Men of what the Red Skull is doing, Magneto wants to stay and fight.
-Before they can do anything, the Red Skull appears.
-The Red Skull now has the group mind-controlled.
-He plans on using the Scarlet Witch's power to shape reality in his image.
-He tells Magneto to bow if the Scarlet Witch were to remain alive, but Magneto performs a sneak attack enough to break the Red Skull's control over the others.
-After killing the S-Men, Magneto attacks the Red Skull, who then tells Magneto that Professor X's greatest fear was leading the X-Men.
-Magneto kills the Red Skull while the others look on in horror.
-Magneto believes everything is over, only for the Red Skull to appear as a giant called "Red Onslaught".

-In an attempt to defeat the new Red Onslaught and his army of Stark Sentinels—created from information acquired from Tony Stark during the time of the Superhuman Registration Act—Magneto gathers a team of villains to try to take the Red Skull's forces by surprise.
+During the AXIS storyline, the Red Skull is killed by Magneto, but returns as a giant called Red Onslaught.
 The Scarlet Witch attempts to cast a spell that will 'invert' the Red Skull and bring out the part of Professor X that still exists in his brain.
 However, the plan backfires when the resulting spell causes the moral inversion of all heroes and villains in the area.
 With the villains now the only hope to defeat the corrupted heroes, Captain America is forced to protect the Red Skull (now calling himself the White Skull) from the evil Avengers while Spider-Man works with the inverted villains to fight off the various corrupted heroes.
-Doctor Doom is able to summon the spirit of Brother Voodoo to possess the Scarlet Witch and invert the spell, the Red Skull sacrificing his heroism and freedom to restore the heroes to normal.
-The Red Skull was later taken away by Doctor Doom.
+Doctor Doom summons the spirit of Brother Voodoo to possess the Scarlet Witch and invert the spell, with Red Skull sacrificing his heroism and freedom to restore the heroes to normal.
+The Red Skull is taken away by Doctor Doom.